LMSIT/formation-python/slides/public/slides.md

-# Initiation au langage Python
+# Initiation au langage Python By LMS IT

 ---